Flutter SDK

 dio.interceptors.add(SnapbugDioInterceptor());

-All HTTP requests made through this Dio instance will appear in the Snapbug Desktop network inspector.
+All HTTP requests made through this Dio instance appear in the network inspector.

 Manual Logging

-For HTTP clients other than Dio, you can log requests and responses manually:
+For HTTP clients other than Dio, log requests and responses manually.
+Generate a call ID first so the request and response are linked:

 method: 'GET',